raghavkhosla/Project/README.md

 ## Prerequisites
  Unzip the compressed zipped folder.
 Extract all the files.
- Run the project by using index.html file.
+ Run the project by using index.html

 ## Project description
  The project covers basic web programming using technologies like HTML5, CSS3 and jQuery.